d2l-ai/d2l-en/chapter_introduction/index.md

 In a completely opposite way, it could be frustrating to work for a boss who has no idea what they want you to do.
-However, if you plan to be a data scientist, you'd better get used to it.
+However, if you plan to be a data scientist, you had better get used to it.
-The boss might just hand you a giant dump of data and tell you to *do some data science with it!* This sounds vague because it is.
+The boss might just hand you a giant dump of data and tell you to *do some data science with it!*
+This sounds vague because it is.
 We call this class of problems *unsupervised learning*, and the type and number of questions we could ask is limited only by our creativity.
-We will address a number of unsupervised learning techniques in later chapters.
-To whet your appetite for now, we describe a few of the questions you might ask:
+We will address unsupervised learning techniques in later chapters.
+To whet your appetite for now, we describe a few of the following questions you might ask.

 * Can we find a small number of prototypes that accurately summarize the data?
-Given a set of photos, can we group them into landscape photos, pictures of dogs, babies, cats, mountain peaks, etc.?
+Given a set of photos, can we group them into landscape photos, pictures of dogs, babies, cats, and mountain peaks?
-Likewise, given a collection of users' browsing activity, can we group them into users with similar behavior?
+Likewise, given a collection of users' browsing activities, can we group them into users with similar behavior?
 This problem is typically known as *clustering*.
 * Can we find a small number of parameters